DGames95/pyCAD/doc/design/math_and_numpy.md

 creating wrappers for 2D and 3D geometry that use numpy

+2D and 3D are just separate since they are used in separate context reducing complexity

 default type for floats will by np.float64: high precision, favour not to make it configurable because no macros in python